 Watch carefully for the signs of teen drug abuse.

-If you suspect your teen/family member has already traveled the road from drug abuse to drug addiction, seek the support and professional treatment your family will need to survive.
+If you suspect your teen/family member has already traveled the road from drug experimentation to substance use disorder, seek the support and professional treatment your family will need to survive.
 You’re not alone.

 Call the Substance Abuse and Mental Health Services Administration SAMHSA Hotline 1-800-662-HELP (4357) for free, confidential, 24/7 treatment referral and information for individuals and families facing substance abuse disorders.